Crocheting with Plarn

 Cut off the bottom edge, then begin cutting one inch strips all the way up to the handles (the handles and the bottom edge become your only waste).
 This creates a ring.

 Knot two rings together.
 I only knot two or three at a time, crochet those, then add more using something similar to a reef knot.
 I have no idea how to explain it.
 Here's a video to help you knot your plarn if you need better visuals.

-Using a J/10 hook or something around that size, create your chain as long as you want the base of your bag to be.
-When I make a bag, I tend to make the base a bit smaller since it always seems to expand as I begin to make the sides of the bag.
+Using a J/10 crochet hook or something around that size, create your chain as long as you want the base of your bag to be.
+When I make a bag, I tend to make the base a bit smaller since the plastic always seems to stretch as I begin to make the sides of the bag.
 Once you have the chain to the length you want, turn and begin crocheting as normal.

 Continue working around until you reach the bag depth you prefer, then begin making your handles/strap(s).
 Some people create their handles seperately and sew them on with more plarn.
 I usually start it on the bag itself so that I'm only crocheting on one side of the handle.
-I'm not sure which is better.
+(I actually think this leads to more stretching, though, so I prefer to make the handle separately now.)
 I make my handle about 8 stitches across, which comes out to be about 1.5-2 inches wide.
 You can make one or two handles/straps.

 Here is the end of the bag and the beginning of the strap: I simply stopped, ch 2, turn and crocheted 8, ch 2, turn, crochet 8, etc: